Urgent Alert

 Here are 10 numbers that help to highlight the severity of this hidden crisis, and its social and financial costs.

 Mental health issues are widespread, in every community, in every country, on every continent.
-One in four people are afflicted by mental illness at some point in their lives, with women more likely than men to be diagnosed.
+One out of every two people are afflicted by mental illness at some point in their lives, with women more likely than men to be diagnosed.

 A person sitting in a chair with their arms crossed